Chase Priskie: Playing career

 During the COVID-19 affected 2020–21 season, the Panthers and Tampa Bay Lightning shared an AHL team, the Syracuse Crunch, where Priskie appeared in 15 games.
 As a restricted free agent, Priskie was re-signed by the Panthers to a $750,000 one-year, two-way contract on August 5, 2021.
 The following season, the Checkers became Florida's affiliate, and Priskie began the season with them.
 Priskie was called up to the Panthers three times by November 3, 2021, to serve as depth for Panthers defensive injuries, but did not appear in a game.
 He made his NHL debut the following night against the Capitals due to an injury to Radko Gudas, playing on the bottom defensive pair next to Kevin Connauton.
 He played 10:37 and recorded one shot on goal in a 5–4 overtime win.
 In his debut, Priskie became the first Florida player to suit up for the Panthers.
-His accomplishment was celebrated with several billboards in the Sunrise, Florida area.
+His accomplishment was celebrated with several billboards in the Sunrise, Florida, area.
 Priskie was returned to the AHL on November 7.

-A free agent from the Panthers at the end of the season, Priskie continued his career by agreeing to a one-year contract with the Buffalo Sabres on July 13, 2022, the opening day of free agency.
+A free agent at the end of the season, Priskie signed a one-year contract with the Buffalo Sabres on July 13, 2022, the opening day of free agency.
 On March 3, 2023, the Sabres traded Priskie to the Anaheim Ducks in exchange for Austin Strand.